Zeno0/guessing-game/README.md

      It makes every player guess the number.
 If the player made the right guess then the winner is declared.

 # Source:
- Head First java book by O'Reily
+ Head First java book by O'Reilly